-Catnip is a member of the mint family & is especially suited for gardeners whose household includes members of the cat family.
-Our cats love catnip & can often be found laying in the shade of the catnip patch on summer afternoons, but cats aren’t the only reason to grow catnip.
-Drought tolerant & deer resistant, it may also repel aphids, ants, flea beetles, & squash bugs, even as it attracts many types of beneficial insects.
-A strong infusion of the leaves has been said to repel fleas from carpets & pets.
-Leaves may be used as a culinary herb & may also be used medicinally for humans for relaxation & as a sleep aid.
-It has a history of being used in treating digestive disorders, reducing fevers, & a whole slew of other ailments.
+Catnip is a member of the mint family and is especially suited for gardeners whose household includes members of the cat family.
+Our cats love catnip and can often be found laying in the shade of the catnip patch on summer afternoons, but cats aren’t the only reason to grow catnip.
+Drought tolerant and deer resistant, it may also repel aphids, ants, flea beetles, and squash bugs, even as it attracts many types of beneficial insects.
+A strong infusion of catnip leaves has been said to repel fleas from carpets and pets.
+Leaves may be used as a culinary herb and may also be used medicinally for humans for relaxation and as a sleep aid.
+Catnip has a history of being used in treating digestive disorders, reducing fevers, and a whole slew of other ailments.
 Plants reach 5′ in their second year.
-Germination can be slow & unpredictable, so patience is advised.
+Germination can be slow and unpredictable.

 Columbine, William Guiness (Organic)$3.25

 Aquilegia vulgaris.
 Perennial in zones 3 – 8.